-- Accelerate the commercialization of our Acuitas MDRO Gene Test and Acuitas CR Elite Test. - Complete development of and commercialize our Lighthouse MDRO Management System to healthcare providers, governments and diagnostic companies. - Capitalize on our first-mover advantage through our CLIA lab-based test offerings.
+- · Accelerate the commercialization of our Acuitas MDRO Gene Test and Acuitas CR Elite Test. - Complete development of and commercialize our Acuitas Lighthouse MDRO Management System to healthcare providers, governments and diagnostic companies. - Capitalize on our first-mover advantage through our CLIA lab-based test offerings.
 We are working to integrate hospital-wide infectious organism molecular diagnostic information with antibiotic susceptibility data with patient specific data for healthcare providers.
-These infection control, antibiotic stewardship and patient management data product capabilities will be difficult for future market entrants to replicate. - Develop and commercialize additional proprietary molecular diagnostic products with companion data offerings that provide the ability to efficiently analyze data about MDROs present in a patient sample. - Expand our lab service offerings and capabilities through the supply of kits for use on our DNA probe assay platform and commercially available rapid diagnostic testing systems, develop additional MDRO DNA sequencing tests and informatics, and partner these offerings with our Grow on the Go technology. - Partner with reference laboratories, government agencies, diagnostic companies and information technology providers to offer our Lighthouse MDRO Management System on a global basis. - Build on our established Whole Genome Mapping position through our collaboration with Hitachi for human genome assembly and analysis and expanded research programs directed at complete DNA sequence assembly and bioinformatics. - Accelerate growth through strategic partnerships, which may include companies developing rapid diagnostic tests for MDROs, sponsored research programs with governments and industry and strategic acquisitions.
+These infection control, antibiotic stewardship and patient management data product capabilities will be difficult for future market entrants to replicate. - Develop and commercialize additional proprietary molecular diagnostic products with companion data offerings that provide the ability to efficiently analyze data about MDROs present in a patient sample.

+- Expand our lab service offerings and capabilities through the supply of kits for use on our DNA probe assay platform and commercially available rapid diagnostic testing systems, develop additional MDRO DNA sequencing tests and informatics, and partner these offerings with our Grow on the Go technology. - Partner with reference laboratories, government agencies, diagnostic companies and information technology providers to offer our Acuitas Lighthouse MDRO solution on a global basis. - Build on our established Whole Genome Mapping position through our collaboration with Hitachi for human genome assembly and analysis and expanded research programs directed at complete DNA sequence assembly and bioinformatics. - Accelerate growth through strategic partnerships, sponsored research programs with governments and industry and strategic acquisitions.